RajivThummala-psu/TermGlossaryGroupE11ty/posts/post6.md

 We also include a way to see the full glossary in the page.
 When the button is clicked, it will redirect the user to a page containing the full glossary.
 The happy animations within this section help the user to feel confident and comfortable in accessing the full glossary showing them that learning about vocab is fun and entertaining after all.

 Currently, code for both the "Add Word" and "Process" buttons are in the process of being implemented, while the "View Glossary" button is a later priority.
+We understand that the visuals may distract from the development, so a "low-tech" version of our app also exists, which has no unnecessary bling and can be used for focused development and testing.